Deploying Lenovo Device Manager Agent in Intune

 Category: Computer management

-f.
-At the Program stage, set the below commands for the Install and Uninstall commands.
+5. At the Program stage, set the following commands for the Install command and Uninstall commands.

 Uninstall Command: C:\Windows\System32\drivers\Lenovo\udc\Data\InfBackup\UDCInfInstaller.exe -uninstall